hyperspy/hyperspy/doc/user_guide/metadata_structure.rst

 ----------------

 variance
-    type: float or Signal instance.
+    type: float or BaseSignal instance.

     The variance of the data.
 It can be a float when the noise is Gaussian or a :class:`~.signal.BaseSignal` instance if the noise is heteroscedastic, in which